Azure/azure-sdk-for-net/sdk/storage/Microsoft.Azure.WebJobs.Extensions.Storage.Blobs/README.md

 # Azure WebJobs Storage Blobs client library for .NET

-This extension provides functionality for accessing Azure Storage Blobs in Azure Functions.
+This extension provides functionality for accessing Azure Storage Blobs in Azure Functions within the process.

 ## Getting started